Skip to main content

 The last lesson was more funny than wise.
 Recently as you may know, someone literally gave me a 1997 Dodge Ram short van.
 Brandon rode home with me from the former owner’s house.
 He was silent for most of the trip.
 I think that he was in awe of the whole idea.
 Not that the van is lush; though it is a conversion with four cool captain’s chairs.

 When we got home he said, “Grandpa, we could sleep in this thing!”
-We both gave a Tim the Toolman grunt and hopped into the back to prove his theory.
+We both gave a Tim the Tool man grunt and hopped into the back to prove his theory.
 We now call it the “Man Van”.

 Just a few minutes ago Brandon’s mom, Amy asked him if he wanted to stay with Grandpa or go shopping with her and Grandma.
 “What car are you taking?”
 Were his only words.
-Brandon ain't goin nowhere if it ain't in the MAN VAN!
+Brandon ain't going nowhere if it ain't in the MAN VAN!
 No sir!
 No ma'am!

 Funny what you can learn from a five-year-old if you listen.